 - Stripe Connect allows you to accept payments and immediately split them among your users.
 For example, Lyft uses it to collect payments and get its drivers their share immediately.

 eBay uses Adyen as its payment processor of choice, making it easy for businesses selling on this platform.
 However, you can use an API for other platforms or check its partner apps for what you need, as Adyen specializes in unifying all your payment platforms.
 So, while Stripe also works across channels, you may find it easier to have a fully cohesive, omnichannel system with Adyen.
-If you have a brick-and-mortar store and don’t want a large, countertop register, Adyen’s new Android terminals may fit the bill.

 Best for Payment Security: Adyen

-Payment Card Industry (PCI) Compliance | Included | Included |
+Included | Included | |

 Fraud prevention | Chargeback protection, advanced machine-learning fraud protection, customizable risk levels, 3D Secure | Chargeback protection, risk assessment, 3D Secure authentication, optimize risk levels |